 The ARION Summer Development program has the following costs associated with it:

 Housing and Food: These are the responsibility of the athlete and not payable to Saratoga Rowing.
 We do suggest that athletes reserve $125/week as a rough budget for housing during the time in Saratoga.
 You are free to search for housing that fits any budget, but we try to help find housing in that range.

 Training: Program costs will cover all training, coaching, and lifting fees.
 Rowing shells will be provided if needed.
 It is encouraged to bring a road bicycle and a single if you have them, but it is not required.

-Gear: Program costs will cover a small gear package including a racing uni and a few other items.
+Gear: Program costs will cover a gear package including a racing uni and a few other items.

 The ARION Summer Development program is coached by a team of coaches.

 Eric Catalano: ARION Elite Head coach.
 While most of the time is spent with the Elite team and Team USA, when appropriate the Dev groups and the Elite groups will mix and the dev groups will be rowing on an adapted version of the elite training plan